weaverbel/intro-computational-thinking/content/2-lesson.md

 Epidemiologists use it to identify patterns to predict how a disease outbreak will spread.

-Parents use it to plot how they will juggle work, parenting, commuting and housework.
+Parents use it to juggle work, parenting, community responsibilities and housework.

 #### Breaking problems down